 generate_chart |

 Build an interactive Plotly chart from data.
-The agent passes a Plotly JSON spec and an optional source SQL result. |
+Takes a Plotly JSON spec and, optionally, a SQL result to pull data from. |

 Google Slides tools